i-n-g-o/airspyhf-flext/README.md

 # airspyhf-flext
-externals for airspyhf devices (Pd and Max)
+external for airspyhf devices (Pd and Max)